EMBRYOPSIDA Pirani & Prado

 The leaves of Viscum crassulae are supposed to mimic those of its preferred host, Portulacaria afra (Didieraceae: ?reference).

 Some Santalaceae have recurrent bundles in the gynoecium, perhaps evidence of receptacular epigyny (Eyde 1975, and references); however, Exocarpus and some other genera have a superior ovary.
 For information on genes expressed during ovule/embryo sac development, see Brown et al. (2010); in taxa with higly reduced ovules genes normally expressed in integuments are expressed in the tissues immediately surrounding the embryo sac and in the wall surrounding the loculus.
-Ross and Sumner (2005: Arceuthobium) describe the antipodal end of the embryo sac as being apical on the mamelon, while Zaki and Kuijt (1994: Viscum) show it as being apical; there seems to be variation here (see also Rutishauser 1935).
-Thesium has starchy endosperm.
+Ross and Sumner (2005: Arceuthobium) and York (1913: Dendrophthora) describe the antipodal end of the embryo sac as being apical on the mamelon, while Zaki and Kuijt (1994: Viscum) show it as being basal; there seems to be variation here (see also Rutishauser 1935).
+York (1913) even described the chalazal ends of the two embryo sacs of Dendrophthora as fusing.
 Antidaphne seems to have three vascular traces in its cotyledons.

 Two groups, both stem parasites, are morphologically rather distinctive: